LSEG-API-Samples/Article.RTSDK.Java.DockerMaven/README.md

 # How to deploy and run Real-Time Java application with Maven in Docker
 - version: 1.1.0
-- Last update: September 2021
+- Last update: December 2021
 - Environment: Windows, Linux
 - Compiler: Java and Maven
 - Prerequisite: [Demo prerequisite](#prerequisite)

+**As of December 2021**: There is a new serious vulnerability was identified impacting the Apache Log4j utility ([CVE-2021-44228](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2021-44228)).
+The issue is fixed in Apache Log4j version **2.15**.
+Please see more detail from the [Apache Log4j Security Vulnerabilities](https://logging.apache.org/log4j/2.x/security.html) page.

 ## <a id="Introduction"></a>Introduction